 Maine charter schools are tuition-free to any Maine student that applies.
 The charter school is operated under the terms of a contract between the Maine Charter School Commission and the school’s governing board.
 Charter Schools are new to Maine and are given quite a bit of latitude to be creative and innovative, while being held accountable for advancing student achievement.

 Over the last two years, we have developed good relationships and support with the public school music educators, the local superintendents, and all seven local colleges.
 Collectively this creates a unique opportunity to work collaboratively with all area schools in building a regional school system that produces better outcomes for each student.
 Ideally, we hope to provide a leadership model for all other small town/rural communities, many of which have large percentages of undeserved students with needs that are quite different from urban schools.

-Once SPAA is operational as a Maine charter school, it will receive public funds directly from the State of Maine.
+Now that SPAA is operational as a Maine charter school, it will receive public funds directly from the State of Maine.
 Unfortunately, for most charter schools, this funding is nowhere near adequate.
 Specifically for us, public funding provides less than 70% of our needed revenue in the first year and nothing for the rigorous application and start-up expenses, or for capital improvements.
 Our needs are three-fold:

 • Increasing awareness that Snow Pond Arts Academy is part of an overall engaged learning community for students of all ages and that arts education cultivates the traits needed for our youth to be successful.